Radio Geo’s Media Blog (More Psychic Phenomena) under construction

 Geo: JJ, not only does he have a good-lookin’ mama bear, he has a very wise one.

-Radio Geo’s Media Blog is a politically incorrect inside look at Radio, TV, Music, Movies, Books, Social Media, Politics, Religion, and Life, primarily written with men in mind.
+Radio Geo’s Media Blog is a politically incorrect inside look at Radio, TV, Music, Movies, Books, Social Media, Politics, Religion, but mostly Life, primarily written with men in mind.

 For a peek at some upcoming Blogs or to see some you may have missed, go to GeorgeJohns.com.
 On Twitter @GeoOfTheRadio.
 Sharing and commenting is appreciated.